TSABM/inbre-retina/README.md

 resolved the formatting issue plauging the early versions of the demo app.
 Now to fix some functionality issues.

+Menus and sub menus now work, and an exit button has been implemented

 ## Day 9 6/7/2024
 10:06 am - 3:00 pm